luckson1024/waitlistJS/docs/DEVELOPER_GUIDE.md

 ## Overview

 This guide provides comprehensive information for developers working on the Myzuwa Waitlist Platform with a Laravel PHP backend, MySQL database, and React frontend.
 It covers architecture, setup, development workflows, and best practices for InfinityFree or similar shared PHP hosting.
+All features, including AI agent, Gemini API, confirmation email, logo upload, and social media integration, are documented.
+The database schema is provided in `database/myzuwa_schema.sql`.

 ---